Close Menu

 Lower fees and better rates with online banks

 Online banks often operate with lower overhead costs compared to their brick-and-mortar counterparts, as they don’t maintain physical branches.
-This cost saving is frequently passed on to customers through lower fees, higher interest rates on savings accounts, and more competitive loan rates.
+This cost saving is frequently passed on to you through lower fees, higher interest rates on savings accounts, and more competitive loan rates.

 Traditional banks: broader service offerings but potentially higher costs